jcoliz/AzFn.IoTHubTrigger/AzFn.IotHubDigitalTwins/README.md

 ## What's Here?

 * **Complete ARM Template**: Deploys an IoT Hub, DPS, Storage, Function App, and Digital Twins instance
-* **Azure Function Code Example**: Example code to map the device telemetry and properties coming from IoT Hub into the Digital Twins instance.
+* **Azure Function Code Example**: Maps the device telemetry and properties coming from IoT Hub into the Digital Twins instance.
 * **Azure Dev Ops Pipeline Definitions**: Ready-to-use pipelines to deploy the filter from your ADO project pipeline, into the function app deployed by the ARM Template.

 ## Steps to Set Up (Overview)